INFOGRAPHICS

 What are business growth inflection points?

-How do you recognize an approaching inflection point?
+How can leaders recognize an approaching inflection point?

 Kamyar Shah